 Indigo Shire Council Australia Day Awards

-The Indigo Shire Council Australia Day Awards celebrate the contribution of individuals, community organisations and businesses in the region.
-These prestigious awards are designed to pay tribute to those who make extraordinary contributions to society or who are outstanding achievers in the community.
+The Australia Day Awards celebrate the outstanding individuals and community organisations and businesses in the region who make extraordinary contributions to society.

 - Indigo Shire Citizen of the Year